The Best Activity Tracking WatchTue, Feb 21, 2017 in Hardware Life Hacking Reviews Gear

 The Withings Steel HR

-My watch of choice was the Withings Steel HR.
-I’m a traditional, simplistic watch guy.
-My analog watch of choice is a Timex Weekender.
+My favorite watch was the Withings Steel HR.
+I’m a traditional, simplistic watch guy; my analog watch is a Timex Weekender.
 I wanted a minimalistic analog watch with long battery life and the following features if possible:

 - Sleep, heart rate, and step tracking